 The top level goal for the DARPA Internet Architecture was to develop an effective technique for multiplexed utilization of existing interconnected networks.
-Some elaboration is appropriate to make clear the meaning of that eoal.
+Some elaboration is appropriate to make clear the meaning of that goal.

 The components of the Internet were networks, which were to be interconnected to provide some larger service.
-The original goal was to connect together the original ARPANET\ with the ARPA packet radio network\." in order to give users on the packet radio network access to the large service machines on the ARPANET.
+The original goal was to connect together the original ARPANET4 with the ARPA packet radio network^{2,1},2, in order to give users on the packet radio network access to the large service machines on the ARPANET.
 At the time it was assumed that there would be other sorts of networks to interconnect, although the local area network had not yet emerged.

-An alternative to interconnecting existing networks would have been to design a unified system which as Aircorporated a mariety of different transmission media, a
+An alternative to interconnecting existing networks would have been to design a unified system which a incorporated a wariety of different transmission media, a